rkparsons/ableton-workflow/M4L/PushCtrl/README.md

 ## Liveset

 1. sampler zones must be arranged alphabetically
+2. each individual sample chain must be set to scale 0
-2. sample category maps to zone key (starting at C3)
+3. sample category maps to zone key (starting at C3)
-3. sample select maps to zone chain (starting at 0)
+4. sample select maps to zone chain (starting at 0)